About Enterprise DLP

 information regarding the traffic that matches one or more data patterns in the data

 profile.
-The log details enable forensics by enabling you to verify when a matched data
+The log details support forensics by showing you when matched data generated an

-You can view the snippets in the data filtering logs.
-By default, data masking partially
+You can view the snippets of the traffic that generated the DLP incident.
+By default,

 Data Classification with Large Language Models (LLM) and Context-Aware Machine